ardaku/whoami/README.md

 # Whoami
-A library and program that gets the current user.
+A library and program that retrieves the current user and environment.

 ## Installing
 If you clone the repo, install with `cargo install --path . --features="term" --force`.